So you write about guns, do you?

 Whether in books or movies, guns are rarely done correctly.
 Here are some frequent mistakes you should avoid.

-- Reloading ammunition: this involves many stages.
+Reloading ammunition: this involves many stages.
 Here's the process: clean the fired brass.
 Use a small rod in the reloading press to punch out the spent primer.
 Reshape the brass using a dye.
 Insert a new primer into the brass using a handheld tool.
 Measure the correct powder charge and get it into the brass using a funnel.
 Use a different dye on the reloading press to seat the bullet into the brass.
 If you’re going to write a scene with reloading, watch some YouTube tutorials first to get it right.

-- Precision: average rifles with store-bought ammunition are not the most precise guns.
+Precision: average rifles with store-bought ammunition are not the most precise guns.
 They're accurate, but you won't put 2 shots through the same hole on the target without some luck.
 If your character needs precision, have him load his own brass with specialty gunpowder and specialty bullets, using detailed instruments and measures.
 You can find all sorts of videos out there detailing rounds and reloading recipes specific to accuracy.